-The Curriculum and Instruction master's curriculum is designed for certified teachers seeking an in-depth study of teaching, learning and curriculum design.
+The Curriculum and Instruction master's curriculum is designed for certified teachers or select K-12 professionals who are leading in the area of curriculum and instruction.
+Students will be exposed to an in-depth study of teaching, learning and curriculum design.
 The program is comprised of 11 MEd Curriculum and Instruction courses, including eight core classes and three elective courses of your choosing or three concentration-specific courses.
 The 33-credit-hour program lets you tailor the degree to your interests and professional needs.

 Curriculum and Instruction (MEd) Required Courses

 This course provides an introduction to methods of educational research.
 These methods encourage educators to be action researchers in their own classrooms, school districts, and/or communities to improve teaching and learning practice.
 Students will become familiar with purposeful quantitative and qualitative research designs to develop an increased understanding of the issues, both theoretical and practical, arising through the research process.
 An emphasis will be placed on understanding, interpreting, and critiquing educational research and developing research proposals.

 In this course, students will develop the knowledge and skills to use technology to enhance student learning and achievement.
 This course also introduces students to learning targets (standards/outcomes) and a general model of curriculum development, implementation and assessment.

 This course is a comprehensive, practical basis for preparing school administrators and teachers to be knowledgeable, creative and effective curriculum designers.
 Readings will provide students information about the importance and relevance of good curriculum design.
 The primary focus of the course will be on the study and use of UBD (Understanding by Design).
 Students will develop a working model of a curriculum unit using the UBD framework.